deegl/deegl/README.md

 # 🌎 Who am I?
   - I'm deegl, or Deegan.
   - I know skript and make minecraft servers with that knowledge, and even provide some on here.
-  - I'm mainly known for my server, GenBrawl.
+  - I'm mainly known for my servers, GenBrawl and GenBurst.

 # 📗 Skripts
   - All my skripts on here are available for use.